domi-nik-/rhel-image-mode-with-aws/README.md

 ## What is the goal of the article?

-Running an Web-Server on a RHEL System on AWS.
+Running a Website on a RHEL Systems behind a Loadbalancer (ELB) on AWS.

 ## Services used:

 * S3 for saving the RHEL Images and create the AMI (Amazon Machine Images - see reference https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)
 * AWS ELB
 * “podman” for image creation, testing and pushing the generated AMIs
-* “cloud-init” for deploying the AMIs
+* “cloud-init” for adjust systems during deployment of the AMIs

 ## STEP 1 "Create github repo"